SamChou19815/OConquer/README.md

 generate Ocaml docs in `/docs` in you are on Mac.
 Running `make cleandocs` will clear the docs.
 You need to clear the docs first if you want to regenerate docs.

-## How to run the game
+## How to run the game in local mode

 You should first compile all the your code as described above.

-Firstly, start Local Server: `./main.byte`.
+Firstly, start Local Server: `./main.byte local`.
 You should see `Server started at http://localhost:8080` printed to the console.

 Secondly, start Frontend Server: